qwwwest/mempadx/README.md

 # MemPadPy

-- It is a work in Progress
+- It is a work in Progress...
-- do **NOT** try to use it yet
-- it is here on my Github only for my own source code management :)

 MemPadPy is a port in Python of Mempad (for Windows).
 Mempad is a plain text outliner and note taking program with a structured index.
 All pages are stored in a single file.

+I needed to use it in Linux but the windows app failed to work in Wine, so i decided to bring it to Linux by rewriting it in Python.

-The program offers standard editing functions including cut, copy, paste, undo/redo, drag&drop...
+The program offers standard editing functions including cut, copy, paste, undo/redo, drag&drop nodes to modify the tree structure.

-The index structure can be modified.
+# Features

+- drag and drop to open mempad files (.lst)
+- drag and drop to reorder nodes in the tree structures
+- autosave when exit
+- save configuration

+The windows version has many features i did not bring to Python because they were Windows specific.

+# other python projects used in MemPadPy

+- Markdown
+- Forest-ttk-theme

 ## Project Structure